coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/verifying-stake-pool-operation.md

 {% endhint %}

 With your stake pool ID, now you can find your data on block explorers such as [https://pooltool.io/](https://pooltool.io)

+{% hint style="success" %}
+Congratulations!
+Your stake pool is included in the Cardano network and ready to produce blocks.
+When you finish testing that your stake pool successfully produces blocks, consider [future-proofing](../part-i-installation/prerequisites.md#futureproof) your stake pool.
+{% endhint %}